Oboe

 Artists

 Marni J. Hougham joined the Minnesota Orchestra in 1997, taking the John Gilman Ordway Chair for English horn.
-In 2011 and 2006 she was featured in performances of Sibelius’ The Swan of Tuonela, both times under the baton of Osmo Vänskä; she performed and recorded the work with the Orchestra earlier under Eiji Oue.
-In October 2008 she was a soloist in performances of Copland’s Quiet City under the direction of Sarah Hicks.
+In 2006, 2011 and 2019, she was featured in performances of Sibelius’ The Swan of Tuonela, all under the baton of Osmo Vänskä; she performed and recorded the work with the Orchestra earlier under Eiji Oue.
+In 2008 and 2015, she was a soloist in performances of Copland’s Quiet City under the direction of Sarah Hicks and Eric Whitacre, respectively.